scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2013-05-11-my-name-is-william-blake-do-you-know-my-poetry.md

-## “My name is William Blake.
-Do you know my poetry?”
+## "My name is William Blake.
+Do you know my poetry?"

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2013/05/my-name-is-william-blake-do-you-know-my-poetry
  * Saturday, May 11, 2013